Skip to main content

 (April 21, 2015) — University of Kentucky sophomore Hannah Latta has been awarded a summer internship through the Research Internships in Science and Engineering (RISE) program of the German Academic Exchange Service (Deutscher Akademischer Austauschdienst – DAAD).
 The internship will provide the biology major an opportunity to do research at one of Germany's top universities and research institutions.

 DAAD offers a wide range of funding opportunities for individuals and institutions in higher education.
 The program's primary goal is to facilitate transatlantic mobility to Germany for U.S. and Canadian scholars.
-DAAD's RISE is a summer internship program for undergraduate
+DAAD's RISE is a summer internship program for

 By Katy Bennett, Micaha Dean